TutulDevs/NO-BS-JS/0_Data-Types/1_number.md

 👉 **Number()**

 It's useful to convert a string into a valid number.
 But make sure the string has only digits and no text.
-Otherwise it'll return `NaN`.
+Otherwise, it'll return `NaN`.

 ```js
 Number("876"); // 876